 Since we have established that latex gloves are not recyclable, you are probably disturbed by another question.
 Are latex gloves biodegradable?
 As someone conscious about the environment, this is the right question to ask.
 You can trust us to have the answer.
 So, let’s not waste time with it.

 Yes, latex gloves are biodegradable.
 This is a plus for the environment.
-Since you cannot recycle them, at least, you can be sure that they are biodegradable.
+Since you cannot recycle them, at least you can be sure that they are biodegradable.

 Latex gloves and all other latex materials come from the sap of rubber trees.
 Although latex gloves are not 100 percent rubber materials, they are still mostly biodegradable.

 So, don’t worry too much about the environmental impact of latex gloves.
 They will eventually biodegrade.
-If you still want to know how long it would take for latex globes to biodegrade, follow through.
+If you still want to know how long it would take for latex gloves to biodegrade, follow through.
 We have explained it below.

 Are Latex Gloves Compostable?

 One thing you need to keep in mind is that latex materials are not human-made.
 They all – at least the better part of them – come from natural sources.
-And that is from the sap of runner trees.
+And that is from the sap of rubber trees.
 So, this makes them suitable for some natural use also.

-Due to this, it is safe to put your latex globes in the compost bin.
+Due to this, it is safe to put your latex gloves in the compost bin.
 They would make good compost for you.
 For better results and faster breaking down, you can cut them into pieces or shred them.
 This would allow them to decompose quickly.